 The fuel farm will be located near the north-western boundary of the Airport, off Anton Road.
-The fuel farm will include up to four fuel tanks of adequate size and volume to ensure three days' supply is available, and adequate allowances for protection bunds and buffers as required.
+The fuel farm will include up to four fuel tanks of adequate size and volume and adequate allowances for protection bunds and buffers as required.
 Airside access to the fuel farm will be required to enable ongoing maintenance, inspection and, where required, refuelling of on-ground refuelling vehicles.

-The fuel farm will be in a secure area of the Airport and may also include administrative offices, workshops, stores and parking for operational vehicles (tanker, into-plane refuelling vehicles), staff and visitors.
+The fuel farm will be in a secure area of the Airport and may also include administrative offices, workshops, stores and parking for operational vehicles (tankers and refuelling trucks), staff and visitors.